 Piloting the Process

-Sustainable Berkeley Lab, including personnel from the Directorate and EHS, piloted the new waste diversion process with the help of the Earth Sciences Division and Facilities' Custodial Services.
+Sustainable Berkeley Lab, including personnel from the Directorate and EHS, piloted the new waste diversion process with the help of the Earth Sciences Division and Facilities' Custodial Services during Spring 2013.
 The pilot program was deemed a success with 72% waste diversion.
-The program has since expanded to 80% of the buildings on the main site.
+The program has since expanded to all of the buildings on the main site with custodial service.